 What if there were a framework to develop a sustainable, enduring competitive advantage for you and your organization — would you want to learn and implement it?

-The Creativity as Competitive Edge: Inspiration, Ideation and Implementation program brings learners on a journey that teaches a process — one that is supported by research and real-world practice and inspired by design thinking principles.
+The Art and Science of Innovation program brings learners on a journey that teaches a process — one that is supported by research and real-world practice and inspired by design thinking principles.
 The founding principle is that few competitive advantages endure over time except creative advantage.
 Advantages achieved through supply-chain innovation or marketing savvy are fleeting.
 But if an organization uses creativity as a business tool, it can embrace constraints and changing contexts to fuel innovation, not stifle it.

 Discover the rules and tools of ideation